 Mars is the fourth-farthest planet from the Sun, directly after the Earth.
-It is also the second smallest planet in the Solar System.
+It is also the second-smallest planet in the Solar System.
 Only Mercury is smaller than Mars is.
-Mars was named after a Roman god—the god of war because of its reddish color which also is where it gets it’s nicknamed the “Red Planet”.
+Mars was named after a Roman god—the god of war because of its reddish color, which also is where it gets nicknamed the “Red Planet.”
 Mars gets its reddish color from iron oxides that dominate its surface.

-Mar’s surface shares similar features with both the Moon and the Earth such as impact craters, valleys, mountains, and polar ice caps.
-Some of those features include Mars’ largest peak, Olympus Mons which is the largest volcano and second-highest known mountain in the Solar System and the canyon, Valles Marineris, one of the largest canyons in our Solar System.
-The Borealis basin in the northern hemisphere covers 40% of the planet and maybe the result of a giant impact feature.
+Mar’s surface shares similar features with both the Moon and the Earth, such as impact craters, valleys, mountains, and polar ice caps.
+Some of those features include Mars’ most prominent peak, Olympus Mons, the largest volcano and second-highest known mountain in the Solar System, and the canyon, Valles Marineris, one of the largest canyons in our Solar System.
+The Borealis basin in the northern hemisphere covers 40% of the planet and may result from a giant impact feature.

-The days and seasons of Mars are comparable to those here on Earth because the rotational period and the tilt of it’s rotational axis relative to the ecliptic are quite similar.
+The days and seasons of Mars are comparable to those here on Earth because the rotational period and the tilt of it’s rotational axis relative to the ecliptic are pretty similar.

-Because Mars is our neighbor and similar to Earth is various aspects, it is the most explored planet of the Solar System.
-SpaceX, a leading space organization in the U.S. was founded on the premises getting people to Mars.
+Because Mars is our neighbor and similar to Earth in various aspects, it is the most explored solar system planet.
+SpaceX, a leading space organization in the U.S., was founded on the premises getting people to Mars.
 Scientists are currently assessing the habitability potential of Mars, as well as the possibility of past life.
-We currently have several astrobiology missions are planned, including the Mars 2020 and ExoMars rovers.
+We now have several astrobiology missions are planned, including the Mars 2020 and ExoMars rovers.

 History of Mars

 Ancient Egyptian astronomers recorded Mars as a wandering object in the night sky around 1534 BCE.
-The Egyptians were also familiar with the retrograde motion, or backwards motion of the planet in the sky.
+The Egyptians were also familiar with retrograde motion, or the backward movement of a planet in the sky.

-By the time of Neo-Babylonian Empire, Babylonian astronomers were in the habit of recording of planetary motion and systematic observations of their apparent behavior in the sky.
-These astronomers knew that Mars made 37 synodic periods (periods against the backdrop of stars in the nightime sky), or more specifically, 42 circuits of the zodiac, every 79 years.
-Chineses and Indian texts mentioned Mars and it’s apparent motion through the sky throughout the fourth and five centuries.
+By the time of the Neo-Babylonian Empire, Babylonian astronomers were recording planetary motion and systematic observations of their apparent behavior in the sky.
+These astronomers knew that Mars made 37 synodic periods (periods against the backdrop of stars in the nighttime sky), precisely 42 circuits of the zodiac, every 79 years.
+Chineses and Indian texts mentioned Mars and its apparent motion through the sky throughout the fourth and five centuries.

 The soil on the planet was extensively researched by the Phoenix lander.
 This soil appeared to be alkaline in nature.
 It was also rich in chlorine, potassium, magnesium, and sodium.
 These are the same nutrients that are found on the Earth and are necessary for plants to grow.
 Several streaks seem to just show up on the surface of the planet.
 This can be due to movement on the surface.
-It can also be due to different storms that may come up on the surface.
-Other theories suggest that there could possibly be water on the surface, and this allows colors to change.
+It can also be due to other storms that may come upon the surface.
+Other theories suggest that there could be water on the surface, allowing colors to change.